jebretzlaff/my-training/examples/agentic/README.md

 ## Template Mappings

-Maps Section 11 Workout Reference template IDs to Intervals.icu description syntax. **Always use %FTP ranges, not absolute watts** -- Intervals.icu resolves % to the athlete's current FTP.
+Maps Section 11 Workout Reference template IDs to Intervals.icu description syntax. **Use these as inspiration and adapt to the athlete** — don't copy-paste templates without considering current fitness, goals, and constraints. **Always use %FTP ranges, not absolute watts** — Intervals.icu resolves % to the athlete's current FTP.

 | Template ID | Name | Description Syntax |
 |-------------|------|--------------------|